Good news from Minneappolis

-Candidates who are considering placements outside of the United States may attend the Placement Event to help them discern where they will serve.
+Candidates who are considering placements outside of the United States may attend Discernment Event to help them discern where they will serve.
 Candidates who are considering sites within the United States experience the discernment process over the phone.

 Is there much competition?

 Some sites have more placements than others.
-Usually every candidate is placed.
-Occasionally a decision is made at the Placement Event that a candidate may decide to postpone serving as a YAV until a later time.
+We aim to place every applicant.
+Occasionally a decision is made at that a candidate should postpone serving as a YAV until a later time.